Skip to content

 _dd.base_service _dd_base_service Parent service

-Starting from DataKit version 1.22.0, the whitelist feature has been restored.
-If certain tags must be extracted to the top-level list, they can be configured in customer_tags.
-If the configured whitelist tags are in the original message.meta, the . separator will be replaced with _.
+Starting from DataKit version 1.22.0, the whitelist function is restored.
+If there are tags that must be extracted into the top-level tag list, you can configure them in customer_tags.
+If the whitelisted tags are in the original message.meta, the collector will use . as a separator and convert . to _ during extraction.

 ddtrace